 Credit: Courtesy of Chittenango Landing Canal Boat Museum

 This region offers the ultimate Americana experience for families, craft beverage fans, hikers, history lovers, and more!
 There are quaint towns and main streets, waterfalls, rivers, and of course the Erie Canal, a key waterway that transformed commerce in New York and the United States.
-Visit the Chittenango Landing Canal Boat Museum (pictured) to learn about the unique history of the canal and enjoy free kayaking and other excursions—on offer every weekend through Labor Day as part of the New York State Canal Corporation’s Staycation program.
+Visit the Chittenango Landing Canal Boat Museum (pictured) to learn about the unique history of the canal.
+Tours are available by appointment only.
 For amazing food and drink, check out Oneida County’s Heart of NY Central Craft Beverage Trail, with many delicious options to discover within a 20-mile radius.
 Take a pleasant hike to Vroman’s Nose, a scenic hiking trail with panoramic views of Schoharie Valley.
 Then head down to Mine Kill State Park, where you can check out the Mine Kill Falls!

 From the rolling foothills of the Allegheny Mountains to the fertile plains of Lake Erie, Chautauqua-Allegheny features countless activities for family fun.
 At Panama Rocks Scenic Park (pictured), explore towering rock formations, deep crevices, small passageways, and caves as you hike through an ancient forest bed.
 Craving a laugh?
 Head to Jamestown and visit the National Comedy Center, with exhibits and displays celebrating comedy in all its forms.
 The birthplace and hometown of Lucille Ball is also where you’ll find the Lucille Ball Desi Arnaz Museum, a must for fans of the classic TV series “I Love Lucy.”
 Allegany State Park is so large that it’s split into two areas—Red House and Quaker Run—with options from lake beaches, creeks for kayaking, trails for hiking and horseback riding, the perfect spot for camping, and sightseeing attractions like the Thomas L. Kelley Covered Bridge.
 Art lovers will appreciate Griffis Sculpture Park, with more than 250 large-scale outdoor works by Larry Griffis Jr. and other internationally acclaimed artists spread out across 450 acres!